 10:00 AM - 5:00 PM

 DuPont GOLD Seminar

-competition at the 48th National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE) Annual Conference.
-This collaborative initiative supports DuPont's commitment to a diverse workforce and is the third installment of DuPont's GOLD (Growth Opportunities Leading in Diversity) program, a platform intended to expose doctoral and postdoctoral scientists from underrepresented groups (African American, Hispanic/Latino, and Native American) to the wide range of career opportunities in industrial research at DuPont.
+DuPont will be hosting a virtual one-day seminar series and oral presentation competition at the 48th National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE) Annual Conference.
+This collaborative initiative supports DuPont's commitment to a diverse workforce and is the third installment of DuPont's GOLD (Growth Opportunities Leading in Diversity) program, a platform intended to expose doctoral and post-doctoral scientists from underrepresented groups (African American, Hispanic/Latino, and Native American) to the wide range of career opportunities in industrial research at DuPont.

 The theme of this year's GOLD seminar competition at NOBBCChE is "Makers of New: Developing Innovation for Tomorrow".

 1:00 PM - 2:00 PM

 State of NOBCChE

 Dr. Simon Shannon, Global Business Development Manager, Advanced Materials Division, 3M

 NOBCChE Town hall to highlight the state of NOBCChE as an organization, report on major areas in our organization, and especially promote current and upcoming major initiatives.

 Concurrent Sessions

 Professional Development 2:10 PM - 3:25 PM

 Diversity, Equity, and Inclusion: Industry and Academia

 Dr. Alveda Williams, Corporate Director of Inclusion and Senior HR Director of Talent Acquisition, DOW; Dr. Rigoberto Hernandez, Gompf Family Professor, Department of Chemistry, Johns Hopkins University

 In this session, attendees will learn about the efforts and approaches to DEI in STEM related fields.
 Representatives from DOW and Johns Hopkins University will discuss the conscious efforts of DEI at their organizations.

-2:10 PM - 3:30 PM
+Student Programs 2:10 PM - 3:10 PM

-AAAS Science & Technology Policy Fellowship
+Course Correction: It's Never Too Late